SalishSeaCast/docs/particles/quantitative.rst

    nedit segrid

-* If you turn off text wrapping, you might see somthing like this:
+* If you turn off text wrapping, you might see something like this:

 .. figure:: images/segrid.png